 The UGI Corporation Supplemental Savings Plan ("SSP") is a nonqualified deferred compensation plan that provides benefits to certain named executive officers that would otherwise be provided under UGI's qualified 401(k) Savings Plan in the absence of Code limitations.
 Benefits vest after the participant completes 5 years of service.
 The SSP is intended to pay an amount substantially equal to the difference between the UGI matching contribution that would have been made under the 401(k) Savings Plan if the Code limitations were not in effect, and the UGI match actually made under the 401(k) Savings Plan.
-The Code compensation limits for plan year 2012 was \$245,000 for plan year 2013 was \$250,000, and for plan year 2014 was \$255,000.
-The Code contribution limit for each of fiscal years 2012 and 2013 was \$50,000 and for fiscal year 2014 was \$51,000.
+The Code compensation limits for plan year 2013 was \$250,000, for plan year 2014 was \$255,000 and for plan year 2015 was \$260,000.
+The Code contribution limit for fiscal year 2013 was \$50,000, for fiscal year 2014 was \$51,000 and for fiscal year 2015 was \$52,000.
 Under the SSP, the participant is credited with a UGI match on compensation in excess of Code limits using the same formula applicable to contributions to the UGI Corporation 401(k) Savings Plan, which is a match of 50 percent of the first 3 percent of eligible compensation, and a match of 25 percent on the next 3 percent, assuming that the employee contributed to the 401(k) Savings Plan the lesser of 6 percent of eligible compensation and the maximum amount permissible under the Code.
 Amounts credited to the participant's account are credited with interest.
 The rate of interest currently in effect is the rate produced by blending the annual return on the S&P 500 Index (60 percent weighting) and the annual return on the Lehman Brothers Bond Index (40 percent weighting).
 Account balances are payable in a lump sum within 60 days after termination of employment, except as required by Section 409A of the Code.
 If payment is required to be delayed by Section 409A of the Code, payment is made within 15 days after expiration of a six-month postponement period following "separation from service" as defined in the Code.